opencontrol/example-pipelines/output/SI-4.md

 # SI-4
 ## Addressed by:
+ - Amazon Elastic Compute Cloud
  - AlienVault
  - Amazon Machine Images
- - Amazon Elastic Compute Cloud
  - HM9000

+## SI-4 a
+- All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM

+## SI-4 b
+- All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM

 Alienvault USM for AWS monitors for attacks and indicators of potential attacks,  unauthorized local, network, and remote connections using  built-in, essential security controls and threat intelligence